Skip to main content

 Surgical scar revision before and after

-Some scars require layered closure.
-Layered closure is often used where excision extends to tissue below the skin surface or in areas with a high degree of movement.
-The first step, or layer, requires sub-dermal closure (below the skin surface) with absorbable or non-removable sutures.
+Some scars require layered closure, often used where excision extends to tissue below the skin's surface or in areas with a high degree of movement.
+First, closure below the skin's surface is performed with absorbable or non-removable sutures.
 Layers of closure continue to build, concluding with closure of the remaining surface wound.

-Advanced techniques in scar revision include complex flap closure to reposition a scar so that it is less conspicuous, or improve flexibility where contracture has restricted mobility.
+Advanced techniques in scar revision include complex flap closures and W-plasty or Z-plasty techniques.
+Flap closures may reposition a scar so that it is less conspicuous or improve flexibility where contracture has restricted mobility.

 Pharmaceutical tissue substitutes may be used if ample healthy tissue is not present for closure of a scar excision.
 This is more likely with revision of severe burn scars.

-Tissue Expansion can be a substitute for skin grafts.
+Tissue expansion can be a substitute for skin grafts.
 In this procedure, an inflatable balloon called a tissue expander is placed under the skin near the scar site.
 Over time, the balloon is slowly filled with sterile solution to expand the area of healthy skin.
-Once the skin has been stretched sufficiently, the expander and the scar are removed and the stretched skin is moved to replace the scar tissue.
+Once the skin has been sufficiently stretched, the expander and the scar is removed and the stretched skin is moved to replace the scar tissue.
 This process can involve multiple surgical stages or procedures in order to achieve the final results.

 Scar Revision Recovery

-Following your physician's instructions is key to the success of your scar revision surgery and recovery.
-Your doctor will give you speci?c instructions on how to care for yourself.
-These instructions may include:
+Following your physician's postoperative instructions is key to the success of your surgery.
+You will be given specific instructions that may include:

 When your procedure is finished, bandages or dressings may be applied to keep the surgical site clean.